 Benefits of a Fiber Optic Network

 Dubbed RSF Connect, the motion to enact the 1 GB internet project would have a significant impact on residents.
 With higher connection speeds, businesses would operate more efficiently, residents could work from home offices and students would be able to complete online assignments with ease.
-In addition, the fiber optic network would benefit entertainment options, enabling the operation of smart homes and increasing TV and music streaming speeds.
-These improvements would undoubtedly raise property values, and improve residents’ overall quality of life.
+In addition, the fiber-optic network would benefit entertainment options, enabling the operation of smart homes and increasing TV and music streaming speeds.
+These improvements would undoubtedly raise property values and improve residents’ overall quality of life.

 The Next Steps

 In the first week of October, voting closed on the RSF Connect project, meaning the fate of the network is in the hands of those who came out to vote.
-If approved, the fiber optic network would include a 65 to 70-mile underground web of cables and homeowners would be responsible for connecting the fiber to their house, which would involve installing a new conduit from the service point box to the home.
+If approved, the fiber optic network would include a 65 to the 70-mile underground web of cables and homeowners would be responsible for connecting the fiber to their house, which would involve installing a new conduit from the service point box to the home.

 The cost to residents would be $6.25 per linear foot from the service point to the home, which will be strategically placed to maximize access and minimize cost.
 An estimated $8 million project in total, the cost is the largest obstacle in fiber optic adoption.
 If passed, the network will take 18-24 months to build and service will become available as segments are completed.